-Botanicals has insurance to protect its assets, operations and employees.
-While Botanicals believes its insurance coverage addresses all material risks to which it is exposed and is adequate and customary in its current state of operations, such insurance is subject to coverage limits and exclusions and may not be available for the risks and hazards to which Botanicals is exposed.
-In addition, no assurance can be given that such insurance will be adequate to cover Botanicals' liabilities or will be generally available in the future or, if available, that premiums will be commercially justifiable.
-If Botanicals were to incur substantial liability and such damages were not covered by insurance or were in excess of policy limits, or if Botanicals were to incur such liability at a time when it is not able to obtain liability insurance, its business, results of operations and financial condition of Botanicals and the Company could be materially adversely affected.
+The Company has insurance to protect its assets, operations and employees.
+While the Company believes its insurance coverage addresses all material risks to which it is exposed and is adequate and customary in its current state of operations, such insurance is subject to coverage limits and exclusions and may not be available for all of the risks and hazards to which the Company is exposed.
+In addition, no assurance can be given that such insurance will be adequate to cover the Company's liabilities or will be generally available in the future or, if available, that premiums will be commercially justifiable.
+If the Company were to incur substantial liability and such damages were not covered by insurance or were in excess of policy limits, or if the Company were to incur such liability at a time when it is not able to obtain liability insurance, the business, financial performance and financial condition of the Company could be materially adversely affected.